LeonMengoni/Bayesian-Phylogenetics/README.md

 **TODO**
 Add tree files that are used in the code
-Calculate overall tree length in MCMC run of python code
+Calculate overall tree length in MCMC run of python code Generate artificial data with uniform or exponential or other and compare inference with uniform or exponential assumption.

 **NOTE**
 Branch lengths sampled by the RevBayes algorithm:
 - terminal branches are typically longer
 - internal branches are shorter

+Initial tree (and every NNI tree) has to be rooted with specified outgroup: if outgroup is fixed, there is no possibility that the NNI eligible node is a child of the root, therefore basically we simplify the whole process.

+When calculating the likelihood, does the ougroup become important?
+We include the outgroup in the likelihood calculation.

 ## References